- Set boundaries/limits;

-For example, it is useful to call someone who understands your sadness or to look for an environment that creates security.
-Sadness can happen to you, it is not a choice.
+For example, it is helpful to call someone who understands your sadness or to look for an environment that creates security.
+Sadness can happen to you; it is not a choice.
 However, being alone with sadness is a choice;

 Sometimes, people find it hard to speak openly about their emotions.

 Confuse your needs.
 All adapted patterns arise from the conviction that the child’s ego state doesn’t need to express their emotions.

 Sometimes, the moment/environment isn’t right for you to express an emotion when it appears.
 Emotions are deeds.
 It is preferable and sometimes necessary to postpone expressing emotion as such rather than to turn it into a racket or to ignore it.

 Copyright © Marcus Victor Grant 2011-present, all rights reserved.